 Learn to unleash the best in others, and yourself.

-and training with the fundamentals of operating a business.
+You'll also learn the fundamentals of operating a business.

 Est. time to complete:

-Why earn a human resource management degree?
+Why earn a human resources degree?

-AACSB Accredited Degree
+Accredited HR Degree

-This program is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+The B.B.A. with major in Human Resource Management is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 Accreditation by AACSB